How Bitcoin Transactions and UTXOs Work

 A valid transaction is still not confirmed.
 It waits in each node's mempool (short for memory pool), the holding area for transactions that have been broadcast but not yet written into a block.

-Miners build the next block out of mempool transactions, and because space in a block is limited, they tend to favour those offering a higher fee relative to the space they occupy, a figure known as the fee rate.
-This creates a simple, open market:
+Miners build the next block out of mempool transactions, and because space in a block is limited, they tend to favour those offering a higher fee relative to the space they occupy, a figure known as the fee rate.1 If a transaction is stuck, wallets that support opt-in replace-by-fee (RBF, BIP-125) can rebroadcast it at a higher fee rate.2 This creates a simple, open market:

 Nothing is lost while it waits; it is simply pending.
 A new block is found roughly every ten minutes on average, so there is always another chance coming soon.